gandariz/CAPSTONE-OCEAN/README.md

 ## Installation
 [MD Branch](https://github.com/Raihankamal/OCEAN-Bangkit-Capstone-2023)

-If you want to more about the project, you can clone this repository or directly download the .zip files, then open the file in Android Studio (preferably).
+If you want to more about the project, click [MD Branch](https://github.com/Raihankamal/OCEAN-Bangkit-Capstone-2023) and you can clone this repository or directly download the .zip files, then open the file in Android Studio (preferably).
 #### Prequisites (as this project made with these tools):

 - Android Studio Electric Eel 2022.1.1